This article discusses the importance and usage of documentation for a key management system within an organization.

-The documentation process should begin during the initial stages of the cryptographic or system development lifecycle.
+The documentation process should begin early in the cryptographic or system development lifecycle.

 Cryptographic applications or Key management devices

-The documentation for a cryptographic application or device must describe the key management components throughout its lifetime.
-This must provide a brief description of the cryptographic application or proposed employment of the cryptographic device.
-This includes the purpose or use of the cryptographic device.
+The key management components of a cryptographic application or device must be described in its documentation throughout its lifetime.
+This must include a summary of the cryptographic application or proposed use of the cryptographic device.
+This includes the cryptographic device's purpose or use.

-KMS users may identify key management characteristics and gain a greater understanding of the security services provided by the key management system through documentation.
+Through documentation, KMS users can identify key management characteristics and gain a better understanding of the security services provided by the key management system.

 The documentation of a key management system should:

 - Classify the different types of keys and other cryptographic information according to their functions.

 - Identify the states in which a cryptographic key may exist during the key's life cycle.